pishoyg/coptic/README.md

    **versioning**, and export a new TSV every time we rerun the script.
 Then we can have another script whose sole purpose is:
    1. Compare two TSV's containing notes, and
-   1. Use `genanki` to generate a package *containing only the delta* between the two versions.*
+      1. Use `genanki` to generate a package containing only the delta between the two versions, or
+      1. Use a new version of `genanki` to generate a new package containing accurate timestamps.

    This will facilitate testing.
 A developer can `diff` two TSVs to find out what changes (if any) their code has introduced.
 (Although there is an